Ventexx/Civitiai-Sync/README.md

 Include preview images in the sync:

 ```
-python main.py /path/to/your/models --img
+civitai-sync /path/to/your/models --img
 ```

 ### Advanced Options

 ```
-python main.py /path/to/your/models \
+civitai-sync /path/to/your/models \
   --api-key YOUR_API_KEY \
+  --save-api-key YOUR_API_KEY
   --img \
   --rate-limit 2.0 \
   --refresh-metadata \